OriBenZaken/EX3_INCLUDING_TESTS/lib/googletest-release-1.8.0/googlemock/docs/ForDummies.md

 }
 ```

 By creating an object of type `InSequence`, all expectations in its scope are put into a _sequence_ and have to occur _sequentially_.
-Since we are just relying on the constructor and destructor of this object to do the actual work, its name is really irrelevant.
+Since we are just relying on the constructor and destructor of this object to do the actual work, its roomName is really irrelevant.

 In this example, we test that `Foo()` calls the three expected functions in the order as written.
 If a call is made out-of-order, it will be an error.